 How Old Does a Child Have to Be to Ride on the Back of a Motorcycle in Florida?

 Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers | Motorcycle accident

 Florida has strict guidelines about where a child can sit in a vehicle and the type of child safety restraint the child is required to use based on age.
 However, there are no age restrictions for children to ride on the back of a motorcycle.

+What age can a child ride on the back of a motorcycle in florida?
 Although the state does not put an age restriction for children riding on the back of motorcycles, children must still obey the Florida motorcycle helmet laws.
-All motorcycle riders under the age of 21 years must wear a motorcycle helmet.
+The legal age to ride a motorcycle in Florida is 21 years, thus all motorcycle riders under the age of 21 years must wear a motorcycle helmet,

 Therefore, you need to purchase a child’s motorcycle helmet if you intend to let your child ride on the back of your motorcycle.
 The motorcycle helmet must comply with all state and federal laws.